+Disadvantages: Holder hand limit of trade cards is reduced by one.

-3.3.2.13 Persia - Advantages: Begins the game with 10 Civic Credits.
+3.3.2.13 Persia

+Advantages: The cost of all civic civilization cards are reduced by 10.
 The cost of Law is reduced by 30.
-Disadvantages: Tyranny now affects 5 extra units and one less ship is available to use.

-3.3.2.14 Hatti - Advantages: Begins the game with 10 Religion Credit Tokens.
+Disadvantages: The Persian set of playing pieces contains one less ship.
+Five additional unit points are annexed by Tyranny.

+3.3.2.14 Hatti

+Advantages: The cost of all religion civilization cards are reduced by 10.
 The cost of Military is reduced by 40.

 Disadvantages: The cost of all science civilization cards are increased by 10.

-3.3.2.15 Iberia - Advantages: Begins the game with 10 Craft Credit Tokens.
+3.3.2.15 Iberia

+Advantages: The cost of all craft civilization cards are reduced by 10.
 The cost of Trade Routes is reduced by 40.

-Disadvantages: May be subject to the "taxing" special ability of Provincial Empire twice from the same player in the same turn.
+Disadvantages: An opponent holding Provincial Empire may require two commodity cards from the Iberian player when he normally would be able to require one.
+He is still limited to a maximum of five cards total per turn.
 The cost of all civic civilization cards are increased by 10.

+3.3.2.16 Indus

-3.3.2.16 Indus - Advantages: Starts with Mythology, Cloth Making and Sculpture.
-Disadvantages: The cost of all civilization cards are with a face value over 200 is increased by 30.
+Advantages: Begins the game with Mythology, Cloth Making, and Sculpture.

+Disadvantages: The cost of all civilization cards with a face value of at least 200 are increased by 30.

+3.3.2.17 Parthia

-3.3.2.17 Parthia - Advantages: The cost of Advanced Military, Public Works, and Fundamentalism is reduced by 20.
-Disadvantages: The cost of all civilization cards are with a face value of less than 100 is increased by 10.
+Advantages: The cost of Advanced Military, Public Works, and Fundamentalism are reduced by 20.

+Disadvantages: The cost of all civilization cards with a face value of less than 100 is increased by 10.

+3.3.2.18 Egypt

-3.3.2.18 Egypt - Advantages: The cost of Theocracy and Monument is reduced by 30, and the cost of Wonder of the World is reduced by 40.
+Advantages: The cost of Theocracy and Monument is reduced by 30.
+The cost of Wonder of the World is reduced by 40.

 Disadvantages: To advance into the Late Iron age requires 4 civilization cards with a face value of at least 200 rather than 3.